JeysonFlores/FennelGTKTests/README.md

 # Description
 These are a series of tests using the Fennel programming language and Gtk-related libraries.
-These tests are written in order to see how Fennel manages Lua's tables and how does that affects to a Gtk-related workflow.
+These tests are written in order to see how Fennel manages Lua's tables and how that affects to a Gtk-related workflow.

 ## Tests
     - ButtonTest.fml